onnx/models/vision/classification/mnist/README.md

 One image a time.
 This model doesn't support mini-batch.

 ### Preprocessing
-Images are resized into (28x28) in grayscale, with black background, white foreground(The number should be in white).
+Images are resized into (28x28) in grayscale, with a black background and a white foreground (the number should be in white).
 Color value is scaled to [0.0, 1.0].

 Example:
 ```python